 All the piece will print on 8.5 x 11″ or A4 standard paper.
 There is no need for piecing (three cheers for that!).
 Just cut out each pattern piece.
 There are three: ear flap, front flap, and side hat, plus measurements for the hat top strip.

-***PLEASE NOTE: The measurements for the rectangle strip piece is on the side hat pattern piece.***
+***PLEASE NOTE: The measurements for the rectangle strip piece are 4.75 inches by 13 inches and are listed on the side hat pattern piece.***

 STEP TWO: Using the paper pattern pieces, cut out your fabric.